 "Is it what you thought?"
 Bruce stares up at her.

-She has climbed one of the ledges in the bat cave.
+She's climbed one of the ledges in the bat cave.
 She's not sure why she did it, except that he can't, not easily, not anymore, and she needs to get away from him.

 "Diana?"
 His voice is the Bruce of the past.
 The Bruce who pressed and prodded and generally pissed her off.